Stirling Colgate

 Stirling Auchincloss Colgate (/ˈkoʊlgeɪt/; November 14, 1925 – December 1, 2013) was an American nuclear physicist at the Los Alamos National Laboratory and a professor emeritus of physics at the New Mexico Institute of Mining and Technology from 1965 to 1974, of which he also served its president.

-A scion of the Colgate toothpaste family, he was America's premier diagnostics scientist on thermonuclear weapons during the early years at the Lawrence Livermore National Laboratory in California, and later in Los Alamos National Laboratory (LANL).
-While much of his involvement with physics is still highly classified, he made many contributions in the open literature including physics education and astrophysics, specifically studying plasma physics.
+A scion of the Colgate toothpaste family, he was America's premier diagnostics scientist on thermonuclear weapons during the early years at the Lawrence Livermore National Laboratory in California, and later at the Los Alamos National Laboratory (LANL).
+While much of his involvement with physics remains highly classified, he made many contributions in the open literature, including in physics education and astrophysics, particularly in plasma physics.

 Early life and education

 Colgate was born in New York City in 1925, to Henry Auchincloss and Jeanette Thurber (née Pruyn) Colgate.
 He attended Los Alamos Ranch School until 1942 when a military delegation along with input from Robert Oppenheimer and Ernest O. Lawrence decided to close the school.
 Colgate and others in the class were then graduated with only two months notice.
 The following year he attended Cornell University to study electrical engineering.

 In 1944, Colgate enlisted in the merchant marine.
 After the atomic bombing of Hiroshima, Japan, the captain of the ship Colgate was serving on called on Colgate to "tell us what it means."
 At that time what he explained was strictly confidential, most of all the description of nuclear fission.

 After being discharged in 1946, Colgate returned to Cornell University, where he completed a Bachelor of Science in 1948 and a PhD in nuclear physics in 1951, then taking up a position as postdoctoral fellow at Berkeley.